KunalFarmah98/REST-API_FLASK/README.md

 ## Made using Flask and Python-3.7.4
 ## Uses FLASK-RESTful for seamless integration into REST principle.
-## Uses FLASK-JWT with 30 min token validity for security and authentication, just login again and get issued a new token (To be Updated with auto refreshing soon)
+## Uses FLASK-JWT with 30 min token validity for security and authentication.
+## Used FLASK-JWT-Extended to handle tokens and refresh them when needed.
 ## Uses SQLAlchemy for integration with sqlite for testing on local machine and postgrace for use online
 ## Clean and reusable code for extending the features further.